youssefbenihoud/Person-Bewerbung-Aufgabe/README.md

 <h3>31.07.1999 Boris Brand 187cm 04.06.1981 Lena Lange 169cm 09.12.1987 Thomas Brecht 179cm 12.03.1982 Laura Müller 179cm</h3>
 <p> The Persons must only be printed of their name not shorter than 3 Chars and no longer than 12 Chars
   <br> and if their height not smaller than 150cm or taller than 200cm <br> and if their age not older than 100 years or younger than 18 years
-  <br><br> <strong>Bonus</strong>: The console can receive an input in different form, orders, dates in different forms and in different orders, names in different forms ( whether are 2 names or more, or if they have special chars -e.g Robert J. White- ) </p>
+  <br><br> <strong>Bonus 1</strong>: The console can receive an input in different form, orders, dates in different forms and in different orders, names in different forms ( whether are 2 names or more, or if they have special chars -e.g Robert J. White- )
+  <br><br> <strong>Bonus 2</strong>: These Criterias can be modified in Enum </p>